Sahanduiuc/hotel-cancellations/README.md

 To do this, cancellations are analysed on a weekly basis (i.e. the number of cancellations for a given week are summed up).

-Firstly, data manipulation procedures were carried out to sum up the number of cancellations per week and order them correctly.
+Firstly, data manipulation procedures were carried out using pandas to sum up the number of cancellations per week and order them correctly.

 Here is a snippet of the output: